rupeshs/fastsdcpu/Readme.md

 Clone/download this repo or download release.

 ### Installation
- - Double click `install.bat`  (It will take some time to install,depends on your internet speed)
+ - Double click `install.bat`  (It will take some time to install,depending on your internet speed)

 ### Run
 - To start fastsdcpu double click `start.bat`